450.2 Countable Income

 450.243 SSI Benefits

-When an SSI recipient becomes eligible for an HCBS program, the CAO will enter a waiver code and send a notice to the individual and the LTC service provider.
+When an SSI recipient becomes eligible for an HCBS program, the CAO will enter a waiver code and send a notice to the individual and the HCBS service provider.
 No further action is required.

 When an SSI recipient enters an LTC facility, SSA reviews the individual’s eligibility for SSI benefits.
 The CAO will tell the individual or representative to let the SSA know about the individual’s change of address.